 At Rehab Clinics Group, we are able to offer medically assisted detoxification plans to help remove all the harmful toxins that come with consistent use of Cannabis to help you become fully clean so you can start to build a life that is free from any dependency on the drug.
 We have addiction centres all across the UK and can help you find the most suitable rehab centre for your individually needs.

 Cannabis, commonly known as weed or marijuana, has been legalised in many countries and is used by people because it produces feelings of contentment, happiness and mild euphoria.
 Many people believe that there is nothing wrong with smoking the odd joint and that cannabis is harmless, but this is not necessarily true.

-Despite not being a highly addictive drug, cannabis has a high potential for abuse and one of the most difficult hurdles in overcoming cannabis addiction are the withdrawal symptoms.
+Despite not being a highly addictive drug, cannabis has a high potential for abuse and side effects, and one of the most difficult hurdles in overcoming cannabis addiction are the withdrawal symptoms.
 The best way to deal with cannabis addiction is to seek addiction treatment and advice from a medical professional.

 Withdrawal symptoms differ from one person to the next, the severity and duration of withdrawal will depend on a number of factors including, the amount of cannabis you habitually consume, the frequency of your cannabis use, how long you have been taking the drug, whether is consumed with other street drugs or alcohol and the presence of any pre-existing physical or mental health problems.
 Withdrawal symptoms can be both physical and psychological and include,